HanInformatics/SejongParaConc/README.md

 AL is for mapping sentence ids of Korean and English.
 KK/KE is for Korean texts.
 Here KE means this text is originally Korean text and translated into English.
 EE/EK is for English texts.
 Here EK means this text is originally English text and translated into Korean.
+In Sejong corpus CD, the directory of parallel corpus is like below.

+CD1/02_말뭉치/병렬/한영병렬/한영병렬_말뭉치/형태분석_말뭉치/TXT

+All the files under the directory are encoded in 'utf-16'.

+To convert utf-16 to convert-8, run convert_16t08.py.
+It assumes 'TXT' directory you have in the current directory.

+python convert_16t08.py

+After running it, All the files encoded with utf-8 are created under 'para' which is newly created.
-All three types of files must be 'para' directory.
+So, all three types of files(...AL.txt, ...KK.txt, ...EE.txt) are under 'para' directory.

+Now, we are going to make files of pair sentences.
 And 'para.list' must be with 'para_conc.py' in the parent directory of 'para'.

-para_conc.py works in Python2.
 To run this,

 python para_conc.py

-After running it, there are sentence paired files under 'conc' directory which is created newly.
+After running it, there are sentence paired files under 'conc' directory which is newly created.
 Voilà.

 Command 'ls' under 'conc'